-8. Area 8: Other Fields of Research
+9. Area 9: Other Fields of Research

 The list of subjects provided above is by no means a comprehensive list of topics for which white papers and proposals may be accepted.
-Proposed research in all areas of relevance to DoD will be considered, including topics that are clearly multi-disciplinary and do not fit well with the descriptions above, as long as there is a transformative science problem to be investigated and whose solution may open new ways of thinking about the phenomena that are being studied.
-For example, fluid dynamics and plasma dynamics are notably absent in the topics above, yet remain core areas of high importance for their potential applications.
-All issues regarding information, e.g. its availability, security, capacity and speed, are of critical interest to all conventional domains of warfare, and if not already addressed in other topic areas, may possibly be relevant here.
-However, emerging areas of conflict rely on subtle forms of information dominance, via content manipulation and pre-designed triggering of psychological, social or economic responses at various scales; these are also potential opportunities for far-reaching and fundamentally innovative research approaches.
-Other subjects may be proposed under this category as well, including topics are completely new and appear under-represented in the DoD's research enterprise, as long as PIs can ensure that they propose to conduct fundamental and transformative research, and can reasonably argue that it may lead to potential benefits in the long term for issues pertinent to National Defense.
+Proposed research in all areas of relevance to DoD will be considered, including topics that are clearly multi-disciplinary and do not fit well with the descriptions above, as long as there is a transformative science problem to be investigated and whose solution may open new ways of thinking about the phenomena being studied.
+For example, fluid dynamics and plasma dynamics are absent in the topics above, yet remain core areas of high importance for their potential applications.
+All issues regarding information, its availability, security, capacity and speed, are of critical interest to all conventional domains of warfare, and if not already addressed in other topic areas, may possibly be relevant here.
+Other subjects may be proposed under this category as well, including topics are completely new and appear under-represented in the DoD's research enterprise, as long as applicants can ensure that they propose to conduct fundamental and transformative research, and can reasonably argue that it may lead to potential benefits in the long term for issues pertinent to National Defense.